A A A

 These resources are updated as additional material becomes available and is called to our attention, so please check back.
 If you find this information helpful, or if you know of other resources you would like to recommend, please e-mail the chair of the Research Committee.

-1. The Bibliography of Studies Related to Labyrinth Research (.pdf 93K) includes nearly 50 bibliographic citations and abstracts of labyrinth-related research studies and articles.
+1. The Bibliography of Studies Related to Labyrinth Research (.pdf 517K) includes 107 bibliographic citations and abstracts of labyrinth-related research studies and articles.
 This bibliography will be updated periodically as the Research Committee becomes aware of additional studies.
 If you are aware of research studies, research-related articles, theses, and dissertations that are not included, please send bibliographic citations and abstracts (and copies of the complete studies or articles, if available) to research@labyrinthsociety.org.

 3. The Labyrinth Walk Questionnaire and Instructions (.pdf 44K) provide an easy way for any individuals who facilitate labyrinth events to contribute to the field of labyrinth research.
 By including this questionnaire in your labyrinth events you will be assisting the Labyrinth Society in its ongoing efforts to collect data about labyrinths and the experiences of those who walk them.
 The questionnaire is non-intrusive.
 Participants are simply invited to complete the short questionnaire after they conclude a labyrinth walk.
 For additional information about the questionnaire or for assistance with its use, contact research@labyrinthsociety.org.